rlfuller/react-cotd/README.md

     </ul>
 ```

 Inside the `.map()` we are returning a `<Fish />` component.
 If you notice inside the component, we have a `prop` called `key`.
-If you don't have this, you get a react error `Each child in an array or iterator should have a unique "key" prop.`.
-In order for react to be fast, it has to be able to quickly access the piece of component that is being updated.
+If you don't have this, you get a react error `Each child in an array or iterator should have a unique "key" prop.`  In order for react to be fast, it has to be able to quickly access the piece of component that is being updated.
 In order to do this, you have to give it a unique identifer to it's data. react supplies a built-in prop called `key` and you can assign it anything as long as it's unique.
 So in the example above, we are assigning it the object key which is unique as it contains a unique identifier for each fish.

 ### 5/25/2019 - Updating State (lesson 16)
 Here we are updating the order state with a similar process to how we updated the fish state.
 The steps to follow are: